twitter/finagle/doc/src/sphinx/FAQ.rst

 This is the source of the :API:`CancelledRequestException <com.twitter.finagle.CancelledRequestException>` --
 when a Finagle client receives the cancellation interrupt while a request is pending, it fails that request with this exception.
-A special case of this is when a request is in the process of establishing a session and is instead interrupted with a :API:`CancelledConnectException <com.twitter.finagle.CancelledConnectException>`
+A special case of this is when a request is in the process of establishing a session and is instead interrupted with a :API:`CancelledConnectionException <com.twitter.finagle.CancelledConnectionException>`

 You can disable this behavior by using the :API:`MaskCancelFilter <com.twitter.finagle.filter.MaskCancelFilter>`: